john-french/distributed-systems-labs-soln/dataBindingLab/README.md

         <scope>runtime</scope>
     </dependency>
 ```
-#### Annotate Classes
+##### Annotate Classes
 - Now that we have JAXB available, we can use it to annotate our classes so that they can be parsed to/from XML.
-- Add the following imports and annotations in the appropriate places in the `Book` class:
+- Add the following imports to the `Book` class:
     ```
     import javax.xml.bind.annotation.XmlElement;
     import javax.xml.bind.annotation.XmlRootElement;
     import javax.xml.bind.annotation.XmlType;
     ```
+- JAXB gives us control over how the data is marshalled using annotations.
+Try this out by adding the following annotations at the relevant places in the `Book` class:
     ```
     @XmlRootElement(name = "book")
     // Optionally, can also define the order in which the fields are written